will-wda/overcloud-stig/README.md

 # Setup
 Copy the templates folder into your current templates

+You need to have the following packages installed for this to work properly
+    sudo yum -y install libguestfs-xfs libguestfs-tools

 Add to following to your deployment script

     -e /home/stack/templates/stig-fix.yaml \